cara380nm/usher/Readme.markdown

 # James A Usher

 Considers himself above physical altercation, and would rather mastermind and direct than get his hands dirty.
-An intellectual and failed accademic, he sees new unexplored frontiers of artistic expression in death, torture, and suffering.
+An intellectual and failed academic, he sees new unexplored frontiers of artistic expression in death, torture, and suffering.

+A professor of literature and drama, he was sidelined by the faculty due to his increasingly bizarre interests and behavior.
+Eventually his tenure was revoked, and he now pursues artistic opportunities outside of University.

+His goal is to recruit and start an artistic movement, and he sees large dramatic "works" are the best way to do this.
+If, in the process, the faculty that refused to recognise his brilliance is damaged then so be it.

 ## Stats